-Dr. Claudia Torres Garibay is an associate professor in the Electrical Engineering and Renewable Energy department at Oregon Institute of Technology.
+Dr. Claudia Torres Garibay last appointment was as associate professor in the Electrical Engineering and Renewable Energy department at Oregon Institute of Technology.
 Her educational background includes a Ph.D. in Materials Science and Engineering at the University of Texas at Austin (2007), a M.S. in Materials Science at the Advanced Materials Research Center (Mexico, 2000), and a B.S. in Electrical and Industrial Engineering at Chihuahua Institute of Technology (Mexico, 1996).
-Dr. Torres Garibay has taught several courses and laboratories at both Klamath Falls and Portland-Metro campuses, and served in various administrative positions, including department chair and program director.
+Dr. Torres Garibay taught several courses and laboratories at both Klamath Falls and Portland-Metro campuses, and served in various administrative positions, including department chair and program director.

 First year graduate student in the Renewable Energy Engineering program at the Oregon Institute of Technology.
 Previous Master of Science in Physics from the University of Cincinnati, Ohio.